 Finalize a project (e.g., completing the final stages of a project whose funding is at an end).

-Pay fees for a conference (e.g., registration, travel, etc.).
+Pay fees for a conference for regular or collaborator member who present in the conference (e.g., registration, travel, etc.).

 Support students.